smirnovlad/SubwayDetectionAssistant/README.md

 * Add tests and quality metrics for the classifier that determines whether a person crossed the line or not
 * Add support for real-time streaming video processing
+* Explore the possibility of resizing images (using various interpolation methods) to enhance the quality of the algorithm
+* The use of morphological transformations of segmentation masks (dilation, erosion, etc.) for noise and interference removal.
+Skeletonization can also be used to highlight the main connected component